 Maria Rose, originally from the Netherlands, combines her experience as a fortepiano performer with her research as a musicologist.
 She has performed extensively as solo performer and in chamber music, and has a PhD in Musicology from New York University.
-Ms. Rose has written articles on piano performance practice and recorded a wide range of repertoire on period instruments.
-She is a Board member of the Historical Keyboard Society of North America and an editor at RILM, the bibliographic database for music research, in New York City.
-Ms. Rose lives in the Catskill region.
+Ms. Rose has performed chamber music with the Festetics String Quartet from Budapest, the Gamerith Trio in Austria, and with the Romanian violinist Vasile Beluska as the Mozart Fortepiano Duo.
+She has written many articles and lectured on piano performance practice.
+Her path-breaking research on early French piano music has led the way for a new generation of fortepianists focusing on previously unfamiliar repertoire.

 2010 - present